MicrosoftDocs/azure-devops-docs/docs/boards/work-items/workflow-and-state-categories.md

 Workflow states define how a work item progresses from its creation to closure.
 The four main states that are defined for the User Story (Agile process) describe a user story's progression.
 The workflow states are New, Active, Resolved, and Closed.
 (The Removed state supports removing a work item from appearing on the backlog; to learn more, see [Move, change, or delete work items](../backlogs/remove-delete-work-items.md#remove).)

-The natural progressions and regressions of the user story, product backlog item, and requirement WITs are as shown.
+The natural progressions and regressions for the work item types&mdash;user story (Agile), issue (Basic) product backlog item (SCrum), and requirement (CMMI) WITs&mdash;are as shown.

 [!INCLUDE [temp](../includes/four-process-workflow.md)]